Showcase your gallery or studio and exhibit your artwork.

 3. A photo of the new, culturally influenced work with a caption referencing the cultural influence.
 (Required)

 4. A photo representing your gallery, studio or you.

 5. A description of your gallery, studio or you.

 6. A slideshow with up to ten photos of art.

 7. Photo captions describing the artwork shown are encouraged, but not required with the exception of the required piece.

 8. A video (recommended length 3-5 minutes).
 Videos are optional, but encouraged.
 Videos must include the new, culturally influenced work with comments about the cultural influence and a mention of the Virtual Bowling Green International Festival Gallery Walk.
 The remainder of the video is flexible.
 You could tour your gallery/studio or talk about your work and influences or show the creation of a piece.

 9. The time of your live chat availability if you choose to do one on September 26 either during a stage break when we are promoting them or some other time between 9 a.m. and 6 p.m.
 (Optional)

 Questions: If you have questions about the virtual gallery walk feel free to email Jessica Snodgrass.
 Click here for email.

 Your video will go directly to Vid Monster Productions so name your files using either your gallery, studio, or artist name.
-You may submit raw footage and/or multiple clips if you would like Vid Monster Productions to edit it for you.
-Raw footage must be submitted by September 7 for editing.
 Name your video file(s) with the name you use to fill out your booth name (in this case your gallery, studio, or artist name).